invkrh/vnchart/README.md

     -   last 30 days

 * UI Chart
-    -   reponsive
+    -   responsive
     -   filter dataset by clicking on legend
-    -   all the leading zeor-value bar will not be shown
+    -   all the leading zeor-value bars will not be shown

 ## Install